awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-data-access.md

 1. \(Optional\) Configure additional rules for the policy\.

 1. Choose **Create**\.

-**Note**
 There might be about a minute of lag time between when you create the policy and when the permissions are enforced\.
 If it takes more than 5 minutes, contact [AWS Support](https://console.aws.amazon.com/support/home)\.

+**Important**
+If your policy only includes index permissions \(and no collection permissions\), you might still see a message for matching collections stating `Collection cannot be accessed yet.
+Configure data access policies so that users can access the data within this collection`\.
+You can ignore this warning\.
+Allowed principals can still perform their assigned index\-related operations on the collection\.

 ## Creating data access policies \(AWS CLI\)<a name="serverless-data-access-cli"></a>